Bar-tailed trogon: Distribution and habitat

 The bar-tailed trogon is found in Angola, Burundi, Cameroon, the Congo, Equatorial Guinea, Kenya, Malawi, Mozambique, Nigeria, Rwanda, Tanzania, Uganda, and Zambia.
 It lives in forests; at altitudes between 900 and 3000 m, is typically higher than that of the Narina trogon, but the two occur together in some places.

-Behavior
+Behaviour

 Feeding

-The bar-tailed trogon, similar to other trogons, feeds on insects and fruits.
+The bar-tailed trogon, similar to other trogons, feeds on insects and fruit.

 Breeding

 The bar-tailed trogon breeding season occurs as the dry season ends at the rainy season begins (October and November).
 Yearlings are not known to mate or hold territories; however, there have been reports of them singing.

 Conservation

 The IUCN classifies the bar-tailed trogon as Least Concern but the species is experiencing a decreasing trend due to habitat destruction.